Our National Board of Directors

-Our Senior Leadership Team
+Our Executive Leadership Team

-|Mark Rodgers (President and CEO)
+|Mark Rodgers - President and CEO

 Mark Rodgers has been involved with Habitat for Humanity for almost 16 years in various capacities – first working as the Director of Development at Habitat for Humanity Waterloo and then as Executive Director for Habitat for Humanity Brant.
 In 2006, he moved to the National Office as Vice President, Affiliate services, and was promoted to COO before embracing the role of President and CEO in 2014.
 He has been responsible for creating and implementing a national vision for the charity.
 He is also leading a federation strategic direction to support Habitat for Humanity’s 56 affiliates in Canada.

-|Peter De Barros, Vice President, Government Relations
+|Peter De Barros - Vice President, Government and Indigenous Affairs

 Joining the Habitat for Humanity Canada family in 2016 as Vice President, Government Relations, Peter De Barros brings a wealth of experience to the role.
 He has extensive experience working in government relations, communications and marketing, as well as a wide-ranging background in affordable housing.